 Though it may feel as if nothing you can do matters, your donation* will support a big-picture, long-term vision to reclaim hidden legacies that thwart too many individuals and institutions from contributing at the highest possible level for our shared benefit.
 Your partnership in this crucial work will literally make a world of difference.

 *Donations are tax-deductible for US taxpayers to the extent allowed by law.
-We are also applying to register as a tax-exempt e.V. in Germany.
+German taxpayers, please see our Mitgliedsantrag for how you can support Freundeskreis The Unerasure Projekt e.V. now that we’re a tax-exempt Verein in Deutschland.

 DONATE